samyak-anand/Real_time_data_streaming/README.md

 This project aims to demonstrate real-time data streaming using Apache Kafka and Apache Spark.
 It includes components for generating sample data, producing it to Kafka, and processing it using Spark Streaming.
 Docker is utilized for containerization, making deployment easier across different environments.

+## Introduction:
+This is a data processing pipeline which ingests data (weather data) from an endpoint and drops it in Apache Kafka.
+Then Apache Spark is used to process the data and stored in Apache Cassandra.
+The entire pipeline is orchestrated using Apache Airflow with the help of Kafka and Spark providers.
+Due to the fact that data is available in hourly and daily batches, rather than building a streaming pipeline, this is a batch processing pipeline.
+This solution can also be used for streaming in which case the batch processing in Spark is tweaked to satisfy the streaming solution but the spark triggers have to be handled in a custom fashion.
+The design of tasks in a DAG is that upstream tasks fully execute successfully before a downstream task executes.
+That dependency nature does not make it suitable to orchestrate an entire streaming pipeline since in a streaming pipeline, all tasks are running continuously.

+## Description:
+* The Project depends on Airflow for Orchestrating and scheduling.
+* Using python to make the requests to the endpoint to get hourly and daily data metrics.
+* By the help of a kafka provider in Airflow (confluent-kafka), data is produced to the suitable kafka topic using the `ProduceToTopicOperator`
+* The data is then consumed with a spark job by the help of the `SparkSubmitOperator` in the Spark provider in Apache Airflow
+* The same Apache Spark job (written in PySpark) connects to write the consumed data into a Cassandra Database

 ## Real-time streaming data architecture:
 ![Real-time streaming data architecture](https://github.com/samyak-anand/Real_time_data_streaming/assets/107413662/cc867f03-4a85-4d08-ad52-9e4dfe910a33)